ndgsghdj/2024-Notes/Chemistry/chemistry.md

 - Heavy industry
     * Types of businesses that carry a high capital cost, high barriers to entry and low transportability, e.g. petrochemical industry, oil refining, aerospace and aviation.

+## Organisation and Understanding of Biofuel

+__Biofuel is a renewable energy source that is derived from plant, algal, or animal biomass.__

+__Solid Biofuel:__
+- Wood chips

+__Liquid biofuel:__
+- Biodiesel (from vegetable oil)
+- Bioethanol (from sugarcane and corn)
+__Gaseous biofuel__
+- Biogas (from animal waste)

+__Bioresources__ are raw materials from human or animal activity that are renewable and biodegradable.

+Examples of bioresources are wood chips, vegetable oil, animal fats.
 # Introduction to Organic Chemistry

 ## Organic Compounds